Donald Trump Jr. Says Father Does Better With ‘Actual Americans’ Than ‘Illegal Immigrants’

 “Full disclosure: @realDonaldTrump does not do as well with illegal immigrants which is why the Democrats want them so badly.
 Dem policies are garbage, so they’ll buy the votes however they can rather than spending your tax dollars on you, your families, and actual Americans.”

-It’s not the first time — and definitely won’t be the last — that Trump Jr. has made controversial comments on Twitter.
-He previously came under fire for his comments on the New Zealand mosque shootings and tried to justify a U.S.-Mexico border wall by clumsily using murder statistics.
+It’s not the first time — and probably won’t be the last — that Trump Jr. has made controversial comments on Twitter.
+He previously came under fire for his comments on the New Zealand mosque shootings, and tried to justify a U.S.-Mexico border wall by using murder statistics.

-Per Indy100, his comments are a response to CNN‘s Steve Cortes, who wrote an article on Donald Trump’s increased Hispanic support — March saw it grow by 50 percent — which he suggested could increase his chance of being re-elected in 2020.
+Per Indy100, his comment is a response to CNN‘s Steve Cortes, who wrote an article on Donald Trump’s increased Hispanic support — March saw it grow by 50 percent — which he suggested could increase his chance of being re-elected in 2020.

 “Hispanic Americans have suffered too many totally preventable losses, such as slain Arizona police Sgt.
 Brandon Mendoza and young Los Angeles mother Sandra Duran, both murdered by illegal aliens living in America despite multiple prior arrests in the United States.”

 As CNN reported, Trump Jr., along with his brother Eric Trump, employed an illegal Mexican immigrant at their private hunting retreat, Leather Hill Preserve.
-Juan Quintero, who crossed the U.S.-Mexico border over two decades ago, claims that he also worked as a greens-keeper at the Trump National Golf Club Hudson Valley in New York.
+Juan Quintero, who crossed the U.S.-Mexico border more than two decades ago, claims that he also worked as a greenkeeper at the Trump National Golf Club Hudson Valley in New York.
 But Quintero lost his jobs at both businesses this year shortly after the spotlight hit Trump for his family’s reliance on undocumented workers at their businesses.
 The spotlight hit during Trump’s fight against immigration and undocumented immigrants.
 Both Trump Jr. and Eric Trump, as well as the Trump Organization, have yet to comment on Quintero’s hiring and firing.

 Donald Trump Jr. says his dad "does not do as well with illegal immigrants" as with "actual Americans" https://t.co/WT4BMCHRF2 pic.twitter.com/LBzsLSx1nb